 The asymptotical estimate for small $a$ were established in \cite{Exner3}.
-The asymptotics expansion of the emerging eigenvalue for small $a$ was constructed formally in \cite{IY}, while the rigorous results were obtained in \cite{RR}.
-Recently, this result was extended to the case of the 3D spatial Dirichlet duct with circular Neumann disc \cite{n} for which a proof of the bound state existence was confirmed, the number of discrete eigenvalues as a function of the disc radius $a$ was evaluated and their asymptotics for the large $a$ was given.
+The asymptotic expansions of the emerging eigenvalue for small $a$ was constructed formally in \cite{IY}, while the rigorous results were obtained in \cite{RR}.
+Recently, this result was extended to the case of the 3D spatial Dirichlet duct with circular Neumann disc \cite{n} for which the bound state existence was confirmed, the number of discrete eigenvalues as a function of the disc radius $a$ was evaluated and their asymptotics for the large $a$ was given.
 As mentioned above, such Zaremba configuration is indispensable for the investigation of the electrostatic phenomena \cite{Jackson1}.
-Similar to the 2D case, it can be also considered as the equal widths limit of the two 3D coupled Dirichlet ducts of, in general, different widths with the window in their common boundary \cite{Borisov12,Exner6}.
-Another motivation stems from the phenomenological Ginzburg-Landau theory of superconductivity \cite{deGennes1} which states that the boundary condition for the order parameter $\Psi({\bf r})$ of the superconducting electrons reads.
+Similar to the 2D case, it can be also considered as the equal widths limit of the two 3D coupled Dirichlet ducts of different widths in general with the window in their common boundary \cite{Borisov12,Exner6}.